opensquiggly/user-docs/080-navigator/02-add-topic-pages.md

 ---
+weight: 20
 Order: 2
 Title: Adding New Topic Pages
+description: How to add new topic pages to OpenSquiggly.
 ---
-# Adding New Pages to the Bottom
+## Adding New Pages to the Bottom

 Whichever current document you are on, the navigator displays the list of child pages for that page.